Improving Your User Experience With HeatMaps

 Move heatmaps

-This type of heat map allows you to see where users have moved or hovered their cursors on your site.
-It’s very similar to a click heatmap however it allows you to pinpoint elements on your site that have briefly attracted users’ attention but didn’t quite do enough to be clicked on.
+This type of heatmap allows you to see where users have moved or hovered their cursors on your site.
+It’s very similar to a click heatmap however it lets you to pinpoint elements on your site that have briefly attracted users’ attention but didn’t quite do enough to be clicked on.

 hotjar move heatmap